itsoctotv/how-do-i-develop-with-zephyr-1nce-blueprints/howto.md

 You can copy it and execute this command.
 This will give you an access token aka a Bearer Token.
 Copy the string after ("access_token":"< generated_token >") and save it somewhere.

+### Getting the Device ID
+To get the Device ID aka the ICCID:
+1. Go to your 1NCE Portal [here](https://portal.1nce.com/portal/customer/dashboard).
+2. Click on "My Sims".
+3. Find the sim you want to use and copy the ICCID number.

 ## Sending a command to the board
 To test the blueprint we can send a simple string to the board.
 To do this we can write a small script with `curl` in bash that does that.
 The script looks something like this: